nop77svk/tdv-cli/README.md

 Resource specifiers are described in their own section.

 Liberal/strict principal specifiers are described in their own section.

+Specify propagation directions
+* `up`/`to consumers` to propagate the privileges to objects that depend on the granted objects,
+* `down`/`to producers` to propagate the privileges to objects the granted objects depend on,
+* `up and down`/`down and up`/`to consumers and to producers`/`to producers and to consumers`/`both directions`/... to propagate the privileges in both directions described above.

 ### RBS/RLS policy assignment and removal